Ruthenia: Early Middle Ages

-In Kievan Rus', the name Rus, or Rus'ka zemlia (land of Rus'), described the lands between Kiev, Chernihiv and Pereyaslav, corresponding to the tribe of Polanians, which started to identify themself as Rus' (Русь, Русини) approximately in 9th century.
+In the 9th and 10th centuries, the tribe of the Polanians was known as the Rus' (Русь).
+The Polanians' principal city was Kiev, and the tribe and its territory played an important role in organizing the Kievan Rus' state.
+Eventually, the name Rus' was applied to refer to all the tribes in Kievan Rus'.

 Rus' land/Ruthenia in the core sense.

+In a narrow sense, the term Rus' land (Руська земля) referred to the region of Central Dnieper Ukraine encompassing the areas around Kiev, Chernigov, and Pereyaslav.
 In a broader sense, this name also referred to all territories under control of Kievan princes, and the initial area of Rus' land served as their metropole, yet this wider meaning declined when Kiev lost its power over majority of principalities.
 After the Mongol Invasion of Kievan Rus' and a massive devastation of the core territory, the name Rus was succeeded by Galician-Volhynian principality, which declared itself as Kingdom of Rus'.

 European manuscripts dating from the 11th century used the name Ruthenia or Ruthenorum to describe people from Rus', the wider area occupied by the early Rus' (commonly referred to as Kievan Rus).
 This term was also used to refer to the Slavs of the island of Rügen or to other Baltic Slavs, whom 12th-century chroniclers portrayed as fierce pirate pagans—even though Kievan Rus' had converted to Christianity by the 10th century: Eupraxia, the daughter of Rutenorum rex Vsevolod I of Kiev, had married the Holy Roman Emperor Henry IV in 1089.
 After the devastating Mongolian occupation of the main part of Ruthenia which began in the 13th century, western Ruthenian principalities became incorporated into the Grand Duchy of Lithuania, after which the state became called the Grand Duchy of Lithuania and Ruthenia.
 The Polish Kingdom also took the title King of Ruthenia when it annexed Galicia.
 These titles were merged when the Polish–Lithuanian Commonwealth was formed.
 A small part of Rus' (Transcarpathia, now mainly a part of Zakarpattia Oblast in present-day Ukraine), became subordinated to the Kingdom of Hungary in the 11th century.
 The Kings of Hungary continued using the title "King of Galicia and Lodomeria" until 1918.